the attempt to anchor oneself in time

 She were part of the scholarship program “Yehudi Menuhin Live Music Now“ which organizes free concerts for people in hospitals, retirement homes, orphanages, penal institutions, hospices or other social institutions.

-Currently she lives in Palermo to develop an intercultural, documentary performance dealing with the border between the European and African continent in the mediterranean sea.
+Currently she lives in Palermo to develop intercultural, documentary performances, mostly dealing with the border between the European and African continent in the mediterranean sea.

 She has toured through many countries in Europe, China, South America, the DR Congo and South Africa.